 What Would They Say Now?

 The FOSNA theology committee has produced a guide for Lent, What Would They Say Now?
 Encounters with People of the Bible.
 It's a journey through the Scriptures that discusses the experiences of particular Biblical characters—Abraham, King Hezekiah, the exiled community in Babylon, Mary of Nazareth, the Magi traveling to Bethlehem, and Jesus on the Mount of Olives—and ponders the similarities and differences between the “then” and the “now” in each sacred location.
+For printed, bound copies of this study guide, send a request to Monica at firstname.lastname@example.org and include the postal address to which the desired number of booklets should be sent.
+Donations to FOSNA would be greatly appreciated.

 The Israel Palestine Mission Network of the Presbyterian Church (U.S.A.) is pleased to announce the publication of its newest educational resource, Zionism Unsettled: A Congregational Study Guide.
 This study guide is a condensed and edited version of a longer book entitled Zionism and the Quest for Justice in the Holy Land, published in 2014 by Pickwick Publications, an imprint of Wipf and Stock Publishers.